Saturday, January 25, 2025

 Well, that's convenient.
 CEO Mark Zuckerberg makes no secret of the fact that this move is precipitated by the election of one, Donald Trump, to the US presidency.
 He referred to Trump's election as "a cultural tipping point towards prioritizing, once again, speech".

-Well, speech has always been a priority, as far as I know, as has free speech (which is presumably what he means).
-The tipping pointing in question is accurate free speech, true speech.
+Well, speech has always been a priority, as far as I know, as has free speech (which is presumably what he actually means).
+But the tipping pointing in question is really accurate free speech, true speech.
 Trump, of course, does not like fact-checking because his approach to politics relies on lies, and lots of them.
+Zuckerberg also calls the move getting "back to our roots around free expression", whatever that might mean.

 Zuckerberg was never the most upstanding or ethical of individuals - his pursuit of money was always top of mind - but this move shows his true colours, currently red.
 It's just one more alarming portent of just how bad a second Trump administration can get, for the USA and for the world.